CarletonComputerScienceSociety/website/content/events/2016-2017/academic/2016-09-15-learning-how-to-learn.md

 ---
 display_title: "WoA: Learning How to Learn"
-title: "Week of Awesome: "Learning How to Learn""
+title: "Week of Awesome: Learning How to Learn"
 date: 2016-09-15T00:00:00Z
 draft: false
 layout: event